Live TV Streaming Services: Tech Specs

 To reduce playback interruptions, all of the services will adapt the stream quality to match your network connection.
 This “adaptive streaming” feature gracefully degrades the video quality if your connection becomes worse.

-Historically, DIRECTV NOW had issues with stream stability.
+Historically, AT&T TV NOW had issues with stream stability.
 While we still receive some errors, the live TV streams are generally very stable.
 (The on demand streams are less reliable though.)

 fuboTV has a few small hiccups on newer devices (like Apple TV and iPad), but has major issues on some less powerful devices.